Semi-analytic version of shooting method and the bound states in non-analytic potential $V(x)= -g^2\exp (-|x|)$: The majorization technique and the limitations of its efficiency

 As long as our benchmark bound-state problem (\ref{SEx}) + (\ref{tenpo}) does not belong to the traditional exactly solvable models, it does not look suitable, in spite of its extreme formal simplicity, to play the role of an illustrative toy model in introductory textbooks.
-Moreover, in spite of its interesting short-range nature resembling. e.g., the popular Yukawa (i.e., a ``short-range Coulomb'') interaction $V^{(Yukawa)}(x) \sim e^{-x}/x$, we never found the model used in any phenomenologically oriented approximative considerations.
+Moreover, in spite of its interesting short-range nature resembling. e.g., the popular Yukawa (i.e., a ``short-range Coulomb'') interaction $V^{(Yukawa)}(x) \sim e^{-x}/x$, we never found the model used in any phenomenologically oriented tests of approximation techniques.
+On this background we felt tempted to apply a few elementary variational approaches to the upper-bound estimate of ground-state energy $E_0= -k^2$, and we found the results a bit unexpected.